-Khloe Kardashian’s Best Friend, Malika Haqq Drives Instagram Wild In Teeny Pink Shorts By A Cupcake Dispenser
+Khloe Kardashian’s Best Friend, Malika Haqq, Drives Instagram Wild In Teeny Pink Shorts By A Cupcake Dispenser

 “You really don’t have to thank people for loving you so I’ll thank you for everything else… For being that morning text that shapes my day, reminding me that I’m on the right path, supporting every effort to follow my heart, blessing me with words of wisdom, encouraging my dreams (even the silly ones), laughing with me so I don’t take everything so serious and helping me see myself as beautiful as you see me both inside and out.
 I love you,” she wrote about her friend.

-As The Inquisitr recently reported, the two girls appeared in a cute social media images showing off their beach-ready bodies.
+As The Inquisitr recently reported, the two girls appeared in cute social media images showing off their beach-ready bodies.